A trench through the middle of the floor. A single wall in the entire 7,300 sq. ft. building. The ceiling support is visible.

 The first step for the Clancy & Theys construction team has been clearing out the old layout, except for one wall which will separate the food storage area from the pantry prep room and offices where staff will work with families.
 The trench through the floor needed to be dug to add piping to accommodate the new use of the space.
 Insulation is spread around the building, waiting to be installed.

-Soon, rather than tearing down, the construction workers will focus on creating the facility that will serve not only as the Durham Community Food Pantry, but also as offices for the Catholic Charities Durham Regional Office.
+Soon, rather than tearing down, the construction workers will focus on creating the facility that will serve as the Durham Community Food Pantry, as well as house the Rev. Joseph G. Vetter Family Enrichment Center which will include office space for Durham region staff.

 “We will be bringing all of our operations to this new facility,” shared Mr. Jeremy Ireland, the Catholic Charities Piedmont Regional Director.
 “Our goal is that when families come to have their basic needs of food met, they will also be able to engage with some of our other supportive services to address their additional areas of need as well.”